-“SafeWalks NYC” began in Bushwick, Brooklyn last January, and offers accompanied walks to or from home for those who feel unsafe.
-As attacks have increased in the city recently, especially against AAPI women and other women of color, the group is working harder to be a viable option for people who long to feel more secure getting home.
+Attacks sadly increased in the city last year, especially against AAPI women and other women of color, pushing the group to work harder to be a viable option for people who long to feel more secure getting home.

 “I saw her picture and her face was bruised and I was so mad.
 I have a sister in the neighborhood too and she works at night.
 This hits close to home,” Kerre told Pix11.